 Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.

-&lt;sup>6 Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.
+Delete text in square brackets unless a Day Count Convention which is different from that specified in the terms and conditions of the Notes is used.